-Imaging tests determine if you are having an ischemic stroke (blockage) or a hemorrhagic stroke (bleeding).
+Imaging tests determine whether you have an ischemic stroke (blockage) or a hemorrhagic (bleeding).

 Diagnostic tests for ICH may include a CT scan.

-This type of test creates images of your brain, which can confirm bleeding, and also evaluates other tests of head trauma.
+This type of test creates images of your brain, confirming bleeding and evaluating other head trauma tests.

 An MRI can help your doctor see your brain more clearly to better identify the cause of the bleeding.

-An angiogram uses X-ray technology to take pictures of the blood flow within an artery and can reveal any abnormalities with the blood vessels themselves, such as aneurysms or arteriovenous malformations.
+An angiogram uses X-ray technology to take pictures of the blood flow within an artery.
+It can reveal abnormalities with the blood vessels themselves, such as aneurysms or arteriovenous malformations.

-Blood tests can identify disorders of the immune system , inflammation, and blood clotting problems that can cause bleeding in the brain.
+Blood tests can identify immune system disorders, inflammation, and blood clotting problems that can cause bleeding in the brain.

 What are the complications of cerebral hemorrhage?

-Depending on the location of the hemorrhage and how long your brain was without oxygen, complications may include:
+Depending on the location of the bleeding and how long your brain was without oxygen, complications may include:

 - Language problems.